Chapter 54 BWV 112 Der Herr ist mein getreuer Hirt

 Bach has delivered to his congregations a miniature operatic scene in which stage and drama have temporarily become the centre of attention.

-It is difficult to avoid feeling that Bach had a special affection for the accompanied duet because so many great movements of this kind litter the Leipzig cycles.
+It is difficult to avoid feeling that Bach had a special affection for the accompanied duet because so many great movements of this kind are dispersed throughout the Leipzig cycles.
 The fourth movement brings together the voices of tenor and soprano and makes use of a bourree structure derived from the suite.
 The singers are supported by the full string band and the forceful ritornello is revealing of Bach’s thinking.
 The text is addressed to God—-You prepare for me a table surrounded by my enemies—-my heart is strengthened and You pour Your blessings into my soul.
 Here are a group of tantalizing images for a composer of imagination to get stuck into!

 The stolid, almost peasant-like opening theme over a crotchet bass-line probably suggests the solidarity of the table whilst the rising and falling arpeggios on violins and bass may depict the somewhat ineffectual enemy hordes without.
 But a few bars later this foursquare opening transforms itself into rolling violin triplets, the mainly falling direction of which clearly suggests the pouring of God’s anointed oil.